nauam/Courses/docs/administration/security/authentication.md

 **Note**: `mod_proxy_ajp` requires prefixing the environment variable with "AJP\_", but `mod_jk` can pass the environment variable directly.

-Once authenticated via Apache, you should be able to access qwcontrol.
+Once authenticated via Apache, you should be able to access rundeck.
-You might see a page saying "You have no authorized access to projects", and then "(User roles: role1, role2, ...)" with a list of all of the user roles seen by QW Control.
+You might see a page saying "You have no authorized access to projects", and then "(User roles: role1, role2, ...)" with a list of all of the user roles seen by Rundeck.
 This page just means that there are no aclpolicy files that match those roles, but the apache->tomcat authorization is still working correctly.